angusmaccuish/FRTB/MAR21.md

 The risk weight for the inflation risk factor and the cross-currency basis risk factors, respectively, is set at 1.6\%.

-For specified currencies by the Basel Committee, ^[Specified currencies by the Basel Committee are: EUR, USD, GBP, AUD, JPY, SEK, CAD as well as the domestic reporting currency of a bank.] the above risk weights may, at the discretion of the bank, be divided by the square root of 2.
+For specified currencies by the Basel Committee,^[Specified currencies by the Basel Committee are: EUR, USD, GBP, AUD, JPY, SEK, CAD as well as the domestic reporting currency of a bank.] the above risk weights may, at the discretion of the bank, be divided by the square root of 2.

 For aggregating GIRR risk positions within a bucket, the correlation parameter $\rho_{kl}$ between weighted